MohammadBahlaq/short_navigation/README.md

     ///If you need any thing from [ScaffoldMessenger.of(context)]
     ///you can use it wherevere in your code without need any context.
     GofContext.scaffoldMessenger;

+    ///If you need any thing from [Navigator.of(context)]
+    ///you can use it wherevere in your code without need any context.
+    GofContext.navigator;
 ```

 ## Additional information